Masaaki Endoh: 2010s

 He released his fifth studio album in August 2013, and went on a live tour titled "Masaaki Endoh Live Tour 2013 ~Extreme V Machine~" in September 2013 to promote the album.
 He explained that the "V" stands for "voice" on his Extreme V Machine live tour, as well as signifying the number 5 in Roman numerals.
 In spring 2014, he formed a small group called "Endoh-kai" to sing the opening theme of Kenzen Robo Daimidaler and Lantis launched a small campaign to promote the group.

 In November 2014, Endoh released his first acoustic album called Present of the Voice, containing several arrangements of his signature songs.
 A campaign to promote the album requested fans send in photos which would be shown while the track my beloved played.
 In 2015, he released the third ENSON album, which followed the previous iterations with more covers of famous theme songs.

 He released his sixth studio album in February 2017, this time with a more steampunk and robotic approach to some of the songs.
 In 2018, he released his first single in six years for the Angels of Death anime adaptation.
 In December 2018, he released the follow-up to Present of the Voice with Present of the Voice 2.
 The album contained arrangements of "Vital" and "Bakuryuu Sentai Abaranger" along with his original songs.

-Personal life

-Because he was in the rugby club in high school, Masaaki Endoh was very physically fit with chest measurements of 120 cm, now measuring 105 cm.
-He dislikes coriander, and has a difficult time with the food abroad when touring with JAM Project, so he brings along Japanese instant noodles.
-He also dislikes being alone in hotel rooms, and hates roller coasters.
-He is often referred to as "En-chan" by fellow JAM Project members.